Frogfish: Mimicry and camouflage

-The unusual appearance of the frogfish functions to conceal it from predators and sometimes to mimic a potential meal to its prey.
+The unusual appearance of the frogfish functions to conceal it from predators and sometimes to mimic a potential meal to lure it in.
 In the study of animal behavior, this is known as aggressive mimicry.
 Their unusual shape, colour, and skin textures disguise frogfish.
 Some resemble stones or coral, while others imitate sponges or sea squirts with dark splotches instead of holes.
 In 2005, a species was discovered, the striated frogfish, that mimics a sea urchin, while the sargassumfish is coloured to blend in with the surrounding sargassum.
 Some frogfish are covered with algae or hydrozoa.
 Their camouflage can be so perfect that sea slugs have been known to crawl over the fish without recognizing them.

 For the scaleless and unprotected frogfish, camouflage is an important defense against predators.
 Some species can also inflate themselves, like pufferfish, by sucking in water in a threat display.
 In aquaria and in nature, frogfish have been observed, when flushed from their hiding spots and clearly visible, to be attacked by clownfish, damselfish, and wrasses, and in aquaria, to be killed.

 Many frogfishes can change their colour.
 The light colours are generally yellows or yellow-browns, while the darker are green, black, or dark red.
 They usually appear with the lighter color, but the change can last from a few days to several weeks.
 What triggers the change is unknown.